How do stocks work? With all the recent hype in trading, it’s a good question to ask.

 - IWM for the Russell 2000 Index

 Not set up with a trading platform?
 We’ve got you covered.
-With StocksToTrade you can access quotes, charts, scanners, news feeds, social-media buzz, and more — all from a single platform.
-Grab a 14-day trial for just $7 now.
+With StocksToTrade, you can access quotes, charts, scanners, news feeds, social media, and more — all from one platform.
+Grab a 14-day trial for just $7.